Call us on 08452 770660, or email email@example.com

 - Penalties for failing to operate PAYE or subcontractors scheme in the building trade.

 Although we will seek to help you steer clear of them, we need you to play your part by letting us have all the details for your accounts and tax returns in good time, and by telling us of all changes in your business, financial and personal circumstances.

 Modernisation of the penalty rules means that many taxpayers could be liable to substantial penalties for understatements on their tax returns.
-Even if you make an honest mistake, HM Revenue & Customs may argue that you have been careless.
+Even if you make an honest mistake, HMRC may argue that you have been careless.
 You will need to be absolutely sure that you tell us everything that may be relevant to your tax liability for a year.